Forget all doomsday forecasts, India’s IT employment will double in five years

 The notion that India’s IT industry will employ less people in the future is shallow, ahistorical and impulsive.
 The relentless march of technology—automation, machine learning, big data, social, mobile phone penetration, cloud, etc—mean that every company is now a technology company.
 Companies are disproportionately investing in “change the business” over “run the business” and need to deploy code surrounding every person, place or thing.
 India only has $150 billion of the $1.4 trillion global industry even though over 75% of Fortune 500 companies source from India.
 India may be reaching the same network effects in IT that China has in manufacturing; we produce more engineers than China and the US combined, more people speak English in India than they do in the US, India has more than 500 captive global development centres, five of the top-10 IT service companies by market capitalisation are Indian, and 75% of employees in the top-10 IT service companies are Indian.
 But the world of technology is changing, and let’s look at the implications for employers, employees, and policy makers.

 There are important upsides and downsides for education policy makers.
-The downside is that huge wage premium in IT meant that annual engineering capacity expanded from 3 lakh to 15 lakh over the last 15 years, but the demand-side for 3 lakh freshers per year will not change soon.
-This means excess capacity will need to go off the market or its hardware and software will have to be rejigged for other vocations.
+The downside is that the huge wage premium in IT meant that annual engineering capacity expanded from 3 lakh to 15 lakh over the last 15 years, but the demand-side for 3 lakh freshers per year will not change soon.
+This means excess capacity will need to go off the market, or its hardware and software will have to be rejigged for other vocations.
 But the upside is that engineers will finally be available to other professions; this synchronises with the surge in India’s spending and hiring for domestic consumption and infrastructure.
-This shift—if supported by regulatory change—could greatly expand vocational universities, apprenticeships and online learning.
+This shift—if supported by regulatory change—could greatly expand vocational universities, apprenticeships, and online learning.
 The notion that India’s IT employment will decline is delusional; the future is bright but is different from the past.
-But the future does lie in IT companies making their brittle people supply-chains more flexible.
+But the future does lie in IT companies making their brittle people supply chains more flexible.

 Latest Blogs